WilliamYu1993/ICSE/README.md

 ### (F) Computational Cost
 The results show that the computation loads in terms of simulated cycles is reduced from 23821318 to 19084879 (1.25 times) , and in terms of FLOPs is reduced from 0.6M FLOPs to 0.48M FLOPs per input size (arbitrary length of a speech utterance).
-The [Results](https://github.com/WilliamYu1993/ICSE/tree/master/model_cycles_simulation) is computed by [ARM software simualtion](https://github.com/ARM-software/SCALE-Sim).
+The [Results](https://github.com/WilliamYu1993/ICSE/tree/master/model_cycles_simulation) are computed by [ARM software simualtion](https://github.com/ARM-software/SCALE-Sim).